 Stoddards – Reliable fuel suppliers for domestic, commercial and agricultural industries

 With so many applications and uses for fuel oils, from kerosene to diesel, there’s nothing that can’t be achieved.
 Whether you’re in need of fuel oil for domestic, commercial or agricultural purposes, Stoddards in Stoke-on-Trent can help.
-We are a professional and reliable fuel company who can provide high-quality fuel options for your home or business – for more information, get in touch with us today.
+We are a professional and reliable fuel company that can provide high-quality fuel options for your home or business – for more information, get in touch with us or use our online fuel calculator to get a quote today.